jaykhan-dev/jkvp/docs/work/uiux/conflict-alerts.md

 The Github project is private at the moment.
 My responsibilities include branding, graphics, icons, and frontend.
 I used Adobe Illustrator to create the icons and logo, and XD to for the wireframes and User Flows.

 ![Conflict Alerts logo](/images/work/conflict-alerts/post.jpg)

 ## Wireframes
 This is a wireframe for a new design.
 [See prototype](https://conflict-alerts.netlify.app) It is a work in progress at the moment and the main blocker for release is hooking up the backend data, logic, and responsiveness.

 ![Conflict Alerts main page wireframe](/images/work/conflict-alerts/conflict-alerts-wireframe.png)

 ## User Flows
+The main purpose of this site is to allow users to upload videos.
+In this case, the user must signup first and then use the 'Upload' video link to select a video.
+There are certain decisions that need to be made like location and tags.
+The tags will determine what icon gets used and the location is necessary to help Ukrainians look up hot spots.

 ![Conflict Alerts post video user flow](/images/work/conflict-alerts/userflow.png)